rtxdr/rtxdr/README.md

 - i like coding
 - python is cool i use that
-- i'm working on a math formula solver
-- currently learning C++ and C#
+- currently learning C++ and kinda learning C#
-- lost
-- very lost
+- i wanna make a game using sdl or opentk